-2.2.1 Reference genomes
+2.1.4 Reference genome

-HpoCaseAnnotator needs access to the sequence of the reference genome to e.g. check if the wildtype sequence entered for each variant matches the corresponding genomic position.
-You can provide a local FASTA file yourself (Set path button) or HpoCaseAnnotator can download and pre-process the reference genome automatically (Download button).
+Hpo Case Annotator needs access to the sequence of the reference genome in order to e.g. check whether the wild-type sequence entered for each variant matches the corresponding genomic position.
+Hpo Case Annotator is able to download and pre-process the reference genome or you can provide the FASTA file yourself.